bsmg/beat-saber-community-wiki/support.md

 * Your drivers are up to date
 * That the problem doesn't lie within your headset, or operating system, or your hardware/software
 * Your internet connection is completely fine, not blocking nor lacking access to anything related to beatsaber modding and steam etc.
+### Desperate Measures
+* Reinstalling all things related to VR.
+* Reinstalling all the programs and such Unity uses. *DirectX, etc.*
+### If Everything Fails
+* Reinstall your os and format your drive.
+The reason this is listed cause this would make sure that everything listed above software side would be eliminated as a variable, and could help determine if it is a hardware issue, By installing steam and the games they should re-download the things they depend on, I personally dont recommend this unless you have no other choice, dont forget to back up your important files elsewhere either to a external drive, or a different drive that you do not plan to format, although if youre formatting you have to at least make sure you format the main things as mentioned earlier, such as the things VR related and basically anything that software would use.
 # 6. Still having issues
 If this page doesn't cover the bases, then feel free to ask a question in the discord!
 To increase the chance that you'll have your questions answered, consider the following:
 * Use the right channel please. `#support` for mod troubleshooting, `#model-discussion` for questions about **making your own avatars**, and `#mapping-discussion` for questions about **making maps.**